Timsel1/S6-Portfolio/Contents/2. Your Own Game/3. Project Management/README.md

   The code convention was created to create consistency in our project, it is one of the things that we strictly adhere to and will be checked in a pull requests (PR).

+To check out the Rogue Ape Studio organization click the link below:
 __[Rogue Ape Studio Organization](https://github.com/Rogue-Ape-Studios)__